student-sandip/student-1/README.md

 # student-1
-this is my first repository
+This is my first repository.